dougtoppin/presentation-aws-cloudformation-ecs/PITCHME.md

 +++

 * Don't hardcode stuff in your templates
-* use the SSM Parameter Store to centralize settings
+* Use the SSM Parameter Store to centralize settings
-* pass parameters between templates
+* Pass parameters between templates

 +++